Physician Toolkit: Management of Myelomeningocele

 To better partner with you, the Center has created a number of professional-focused resources about myelomeningocele and spina bifida, treatment options before and after birth, as well as offer you resources you can share with your patients.

 N. Scott Adzick, MD, director of the Center for Fetal Diagnosis and Treatment at CHOP, was lead author on the landmark Management of Myelomeningocele Study (MOMS), which proved the efficacy of prenatal spina bifida repair versus postnatal repair.
-The article, "A Randomized Trial of Prenatal verses Postnatal Repair of Myelomeningocele," chronicles the study conducted from 2003 to 2010 at CHOP and two other centers and establishes fetal surgery for spina bifida as a new standard of care.
+"A Randomized Trial of Prenatal verses Postnatal Repair of Myelomeningocele" (reported in the New England Journal of Medicine), chronicles the study conducted from 2003 to 2010 at CHOP and two other centers, and establishes fetal surgery for spina bifida as a new standard of care.